| by

 and Definition of the Dogma of the Assumption was marked by

 ceremonies of varying kinds in different parts of the country.
+At home in Leitrim, to be more specific,

 in Leitrim town, plans were being implemented to mark the